Netvent/appsamurai-adsdk-android/README.md

 }
 ```

-# Using Google Ads with App Samurai Ads
+# Using Google AdMob with App Samurai Ads
-Google Ads is one of the most popular ad network that preferred by mobile application developers.
+Google AdMob is one of the most popular ad network that preferred by mobile application developers.
 If you want use App Samurai Ads but still needs a backup plan in order to maximize fill rate and eCPM, we have a ready to use solution for you AppSamurai Waterfall Ad SDK.
-By using App Samurai Waterfall Ad SDK we guarantee you to if App Samurai can't fill your ad request we will forward your request to Google Ads.
+By using App Samurai Waterfall Ad SDK we guarantee you to if App Samurai can't fill your ad request we will forward your request to Google AdMob.

 Using App Samurai Waterfall SDK is very similar to App Samurai Ad SDK.